puyacodes/pdcsc/README.md

 ### Main commands

 - `init`: Initializes a new database repository in current path, creates a git repo in it (if no git repo found), creates default scripts folders and creates a `pdcsc-config.json` config file and gitlab ci/cd yaml file.
-- `pipeline`: Used in CICD pipelines, tests changeset of current branch and if it succeeds, executes changeset over the database specified (making it up-to-date).
-- `apply`: Applies all changesets in `./Changes` folder on a database (updates the database).
 - `roll`: Creates/Updates a changeset based on `.sql` changes in current branch in `./Scripts` folder.
 This is the default command.
+- `apply`: Applies all changesets in `./Changes` folder on a database (updates the database).
+- `pipeline`: Used in CICD pipelines, tests changeset of current branch that its merge is requested and if it succeeds, executes changeset over the database specified (making it up-to-date).
 - `render`: Renders a changeset and creates a `.sql` file for that (overwrites existing `.sql` file, but does not commit it)
+- `check-update`: checks whether a new version for `pdcsc` is available or not.

 ### CLI arguments